- 1 Before You Go

 Bronzers are lotions with ingredients that actively make your skin darker on top of your normal tan.
-The most common ingredient is dihydroxyacetone (DHA), which work on the top layer of your skin to darken old skin cells.
-Bronzers are the best option for getting that tan looked quickly.
+The most common ingredient is dihydroxyacetone (DHA), which works on the top layer of your skin to darken old skin cells.
+Bronzers are the best option for getting that tan looked at quickly.

 Advanced tanners often choose tinglers as their lotion of choice.
-They’re called tinglers because they have ingredients that can make your skin tingle and feel hot by increasing bloodflow to your skin.
-The ideas is that this would make your body tan faster.
+They’re called tinglers because they have ingredients that can make your skin tingle and feel hot by increasing blood flow to your skin.
+The idea is that this would make your body tan faster.
 Be warned that some people find tinglers very uncomfortable.

 Maximizers can be the most confusing term out there for tanning lotions.
 They’re supposed to be lotions that help you increase your tan without bronzers or tinglers.
 However, different brands use the term differently.
 Most don’t have bronzers, but some do, so always read the product information carefully.